anahitahassan/KSAwebsite/README.md

 # Aloha Apparel Landing Page

-This is a website advertising the Spring 2016 Collection of the Aloha Apparel Company
+This is a standard e-commerce website advertising a company called KSA Photography.
+(This is a demo for a project in my Econ class.)

 ### Synopsis